Endovascular Stent Grafts for Abdominal Aortic Aneurysms

 The use of endoprostheses approved by the FDA as a treatment of abdominal aortic aneurysms is considered investigational when the above criteria are not met, including but not limited to the following clinical situations:

-POLICY GUIDELINESFor treatment of ruptured abdominal aortic aneurysm with endoprostheses, several factors must be considered including the following:
+For treatment of ruptured abdominal aortic aneurysms with endoprostheses, several factors must be considered including the following:

 To monitor for leaking of the graft after implantation, patients will typically undergo routine imaging with either computed tomography or ultrasonography every 6 to 12 months, or more frequently if perivascular leaks or aneurysm enlargement is detected.